cloudblog004/fantasticfoodies/content/en/posts/668-recipe-of-favorite-simple-and-amp-tasty-green-onion-and-amp-chicken-soup.md

-So that's going to wrap it up for this special food simple &amp; tasty green onion &amp; chicken soup recipe.
+So that's going to wrap it up for this special food simple & tasty green onion & chicken soup recipe.
 Thank you very much for reading.
 I am sure you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!